-For archaeological resources for which preservation is not an option, a research design for a data recovery program shall be prepared.
+For archaeological resources for which preservation is not an option, a research design for a data recovery program shall be prepared in consultation with affiliated Tribes.
 The data recovery program shall be based on a written research design and would be subject to the provisions as outlined in California Public Resources Code section 21083.2.